Welcome to F2

 Hello and welcome to our class homepage!

-I hope that you have had a wonderful Christmas and are well rested.
-We are very excited to see you all and we are going to be very busy over the next 6 weeks doing lots of lovely and exciting things, learning lots and of course growing those brains!
+I hope that you have had a wonderful February half term and are well rested.
+We are very excited to see you all, we are going to be very busy over the next 6 weeks doing lots of lovely and exciting things, learning lots and of course growing those brains!

-‘The Storm Whale in Winter’ will give children the opportunity to discuss winter and seasonal changes.
-Children will be introduced to Noi and the whale.
-Children will learn about characters and the setting of the story, discussing what a lighthouse is and its job.
-Children will write in speech bubbles using ‘I am’ and build their cvc words using action words like jog, run and dig.
+‘The Elephant’s Umbrella’ will give children the opportunity to discuss animal in hot countries including Kenya and South Africa.
+Children will learn about different animals and their habitat.
+Children will learn what the Savannah is and which animals live there.
+Children will furthermore discuss these hot climates and why certain animals only survive in hot places not cold.
+Children will be introduced to the elephant character who loses her umbrella when the wind sweeps it away!
+We will also meet some other characters including the leopard and the bear.
+Children will learn about these characters and discuss the setting of the story.
+Children will write speech bubbles using ‘I am’ and build their cvc words using action words like jog, run and dig.
+Children will be exposed to facts about elephants and watch videos to embed their knowledge.
 Furthermore, children will discuss their favourite character in the story and continue writing speech bubbles using the tricky word ‘I’.
 We will continue to use our segmenting and blending skills throughout this unit making sure we trap our sounds.
-Children will use their phonics knowledge to read CVC and VC words and read the tricky words ‘and, he, I and the’.
-To finish, children will compose a simple sentence using five words.
-Children will use the stem sentence ‘ I am in the…’ making sure to use their segmenting and blending skills.
+Children will use their phonics knowledge to read CVC and VC words and read the tricky words ‘and, she, I and the’.
+Children will be encouraged to write independently this term including writing 2 simple sentences about a character.
+To finish, children will create a book about Bella the umbrella and write what happens to her throughout the story.
+Children will work together in their groups to create their book then present it to out friends in Foundation 1!

-For our second book ‘Hello Penguin’ children will learn about non-fiction by delving into facts about penguins.
-Children will learn what a non-fiction book is and discuss the similarities and differences between fiction and non-fiction.
-Children will learn how to label an image by discussing a penguin and firstly what they look like.
-Children will work together to build images of penguins and talk about their body parts.
-Children will also continue to develop their vocabulary skills by learning words such as ‘shuffling, huddle and habitat’.
-We will discuss where penguins live and share information by completing fact posters and writing facts in a simple sentence.
-Children will be able to access lots of linked provision which will be accessible indoor and outdoor.
+For our second book ‘Chimpanzees’ children will learn about another non-fiction by delving into facts about chimpanzees.
+Children will learn once more what a non-fiction book is and discuss the similarities and differences between fiction and non-fiction.
+Children will learn how to label an image by discussing a chimpanzee and talk about what they look like.
+Children will work together to build images of chimpanzees and talk about their body parts including arm, chin, neck, fur.
+Children will also continue to develop their vocabulary skills by learning words such as ‘chimp, forest, habitat, Africa’.
+We will discuss where chimpanzees live and share information by completing fact posters and writing facts in simple sentences.
+Children will be able to access lots of linked provision which will be accessible indoor and outdoor including making chimpanzees masks, labelling chimpanzees and different monkeys, creating dough African animals and travelling like a chimpanzee in the outdoor area including making dens.

 Reading is key to all learning and we would encourage you all to share books daily with your children.
 Developing a love of reading from an early age is essential for every child.
 We will continue our guided reading sessions and we do this four times each week.